ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 ### Continuous integration
 Consider using GitHub Actions (or other) to establish a continuous integration pipeline.
 If you do so then please provide a link to the .yml and a screenshot of the results of a workflow run.

+[consider the benefits of using such tools in the development phase of a project]

 ## References